 The difference between bread flour and all purpose flour comes down to the protein levels!

 Bread flour has higher amounts of protein.
-It doesn’t change the flavor of whatever it is your baking, but will have effects on textures.
+It doesn’t change the flavor of whatever it is you’re baking, but will have effects on textures.

 In cookies, adding the bread flour (and thus the higher protein level) will help result in a softer baked cookie.
 And since I’m all about that soft baked cookie life, that’s perfectly fine in my book!
 So, for this I don’t recommend cutting out the bread flour…your cookie won’t be as soft!

-Yes!
-Let the dough chill in the fridge for about 30 minutes before baking.
-This helps the cookies from spreading too thin when you bake them!
+- Let the dough chill for at least 30 minutes before baking the cookies.
+This allows the melted butter to firm up a bit and help prevent the cookies from spreading too thin when they bake.

 - Prep Time: 45 minutes